"Honesty Really Pays"

 LOVE DON’T COST A THING also contains some graphic talk about condoms in scenes where Alvin’s father tries to relive his life as a “player” through his son.
 There is also plenty of foul language, though much of it is light.
 MOVIEGUIDE® therefore advises extreme caution.

+LOVE DON’T COST A THING stars Nickelodeon star Nick Cannon as Alvin Johnson, played by Nickelodeon’s Nick Cannon, is your everyday high school genius/loser.
+He is portrayed with all the stereotypical trappings of the brilliant outsider.
+Alvin has a crush on popular cheerleader Paris Morgan, nicely played by Disney alum Christina Milian.
+When Paris needs a favor from Alvin, Alvin pays Paris to pretend to be his girlfriend for two weeks so that he can get the popularity he craves.
+Although this movie is not so smart, Alvin learns that it’s better to be smart and kind rather than dumb and popular.
 Ultimately, LOVE DON’T COST A THING uses negative images to communicate a positive premise, which says honesty pays if you’re true to yourself.
 Using a script from a 1987 movie, the filmmakers communicate this positive message, however, through a humanist Hollywood lens blurred with stereotypes.
 Their movie also contains some graphic talk about condoms in scenes where Alvin’s father tries to relive his life as a “player” through his son.
 There is also plenty of foul language, though much of it is light.
 MOVIEGUIDE®, therefore, advises extreme caution for mature audiences.